Rndwiga/laravel-email-confirmation/README.md

 # Laravel Email Confirmation Package

+## Features
+- Post-registration E-Mail confirmation
+- Middleware to catch Users with unconfirmed E-Mail (see below)
+- Re-send confirmation letter page
+- User-friemdly confirmation / repeat letter pages (for authenticated user - substitute the correct values of hash/email)
+- Flexible configuration for route prefixex

+## Milestones
+- Google re-Captcha
+- Enable/Disable entire package through configuration

 ## Requirements
-- Laravel 5.4+ (Uses markdown email notifications)
+- Laravel 5.4+ (May use markdown email notifications)
 - App\User and Auth from the Box will be used.
 No other Auth methods is supported!
 - App\User must be Notifiable;